Dr Jonathan Couch

 Islands, are on display at the Polperro Heritage Museum.

-Throughout his life, Dr Jonathan Couch maintained a prodigious output
+Throughout his life, Jonathan Couch maintained a prodigious output

 on subjects as diverse as religion, natural history and medicine, including

-A Cornish Fauna and his Journal of Natural History of which
+A Cornish Fauna and Illustrations of Instinct.
+His unpublished work includes his Journal of Natural History of which

 ten of its 12 volumes were lost for over a century.